railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_timesheet.rst

 .. index::
    pair: cost; allocation

-.. note:: Don't confuse timesheets and attendence compliance
+.. note:: Do not confuse timesheets and attendance compliance

 	The timesheet system is not intended to be a disguised attendance form.
 There is no control over the service times and the employee is free to encode 8 or 9 hours or more of services each day if they want.

 	If you decide to put such a system into place, it is important to clarify this point with your staff.
-The objective here isn't to control hours, because the employees decide for themselves what they'll be entering – but to track the tasks running and the allocation of costs between them.
+The objective here is not to control hours, because the employees decide for themselves what they will be entering – but to track the tasks running and the allocation of costs between them is the responsibility of the management.

 To enable your system with all the features related to `Timesheet`, your configuration wizard should be like this.

 .. figure::  images/config_wiz_timesheets.png
-   :scale: 50
+   :scale: 75
    :align: center

    *Configuration wizard for Timesheet*